The materials from which your

 iron: This

 material is rarely used as structural as present.
-It behaves more or less in the same way mild steel.
+It behaves more or

 g.
 Aluminium: Very good